BrunoWallner/rust-snake/README.md

 # rust-snake
-a simple snake game entierly written in rust using ggez crate
+A simple snake game entierly written in rust
+I trie to use as little as possible external depenendencies It should be possible to play it completely in cli without need of X11 or something else